NEIWPCC Executive Committee Member

 Robert R. Scott has served as the New Hampshire Department of Environmental Services (DES) commissioner since June 2017.
 He previously served as commissioner of the New Hampshire Public Utilities Commission.
 Before that, Scott worked for the NHDES Air Resources Division for 17 years.
 Scott also recently retired as a cyberspace operations officer with the Air National Guard after 30 years of military service.
 Scott earned a bachelor’s in mechanical engineering from Lehigh University.

-Representative of the New Hampshire Department of Environmental Services Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners
+Acting representative of the New Hampshire Department of Environmental Services Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

 Dr. Thomas Ballestero is director and principal investigator at the University of New Hampshire Stormwater Center and an associate professor in the university’s civil engineering department.
 His research interests include stormwater, stream restoration, and bedrock hydrogeology.
 As an associate professor, Ballestero teaches advanced courses in stormwater systems, stream restoration, sediment transport, open channel flow, engineering hydrology, and hydrologic monitoring.
 Professionally licensed as an engineer, hydrologist, geologist, and groundwater professional, Ballestero holds a Ph.D. in Civil Engineering from Colorado State University and both a master’s and bachelor’s in civil engineering from Pennsylvania State University.